 Thrifty Tip: You can even use the credit from these credit cards to pay the application fee for a friend or significant other.
 Read more about that here.

-Getting Global Entry or TSA PreCheck is easier than it has ever been, as more and more credit cards are providing a free credit.
-While these aren’t the only credit cards offering free Global Entry or TSA PreCheck, they are the cards that will give you the most bang for your buck and why they made our list as the top five to get in 2019.
+Getting Global Entry or TSA PreCheck is easier than it has ever been, as more and more credit cards are providing a credit to reimburse your application fee.
+While these aren’t the only credit cards offering up to a $100 credit for Global Entry or TSA PreCheck, they are the cards that will give you the most bang for your buck and why they made our list as the top five to get in 2019.

 Editorial Note: Any opinions, analyses, reviews, or recommendations expressed in this article are those of the author’s alone, and have not been reviewed, approved, or otherwise endorsed by any card issuer.